deepakprajapati15899/Python-Project-Base/README.md

 # Python-Project-Base
-This Repository is dedicated for Python related code and projects.
+This Repository is dedicated to Python-related code and projects.
 <br>
 Author - Deepak Prajapati